rgronberg/fireplace-315mhz/README.md

 # 315 MHz ESPHome Fireplace Remote

-Remote code reversing project that allows me to control my fireplace through Home Assistant with anESP8266 and a cheap 315 MHz transmitter module and a simple ESPHome setup.
+Remote code reversing project that allows me to control my fireplace through Home Assistant with an ESP8266 and a cheap 315 MHz transmitter module and a simple ESPHome setup.
 Below you can see the small circuit I put together using a 3.3v Hi-Link power supply, an ESP-01s MCU (and required passives), and a 315MHz transmitter module.

 <img src="data/circuit.jpg" alt="Image of circuit" width="600">
 <img src="data/enclosure.jpg" alt="Image of enclosure" width="600">